 We model this variation as a country-specific elasticity of substitution between capital and labor in routine production.
-This assumption can be considered as a reduced form way of capturing differences in labor market regulations, worker bargaining power, or other factors that make it less likely for workers to switch employer.
-We include a stylized model to micro-found the assumption of a countryspecific elasticity of substitution parameter.
-Countries share the same production
+This assumption can be considered as a reduced form way of capturing differences in labor market regulations, worker

 2The same results might also be obtained by modeling technological change as an increase in the capital productivity coefficient, but the normalization of the CES production function (discussed below) greatly complicates that approach.